A complex and sophisticated classic

 The Vieux Carré is a classic cocktail created by Walter Bergeron in the 1930s in New Orleans, at the Hotel Monteleone's Carousel Bar.
 The name means 'Old Square' and refers to the French Quarter of New Orleans.
 This drink combines rye whiskey, cognac, sweet vermouth, Benedictine and bitters, resulting in a rich and aromatic cocktail with a perfect balance of spice and sweetness.

-- Category: Old-Fashioned-style cocktails
+- Type of drink: Old-Fashioned-style cocktails

-- Method: Stirred cocktails
+- Metod: Stirred cocktails

-- Cuisine: American drinks
+- Origin: American drinks

 Ingredients